What must be Considered when Filing a Claim?

 - Indicate the legal basis of the claim: This results either from the type of contract from which the claim arises (e.g. sales contract, contract for work and services, etc.) or from the legal obligation from which the claim arises (e.g. in the case of claims for damages or claims under public law).
 If you are in doubt about the classification, please describe the facts of the insolvency case,

 - Quantify all claims, both principal and accessory claims.
 You can only file receivables in euros and not in a foreign currency,

 - Submit two copies of your claim registration to the insolvency administrator.

 Our lawyers for insolvency law will be pleased to assist you in identifying the correct documents and preparing complete evidence for your filing.
-If the insolvency administrator is only given a number of invoices, he may not simply pick out the relevant invoices.
-Rather, it is the creditor’s task to present the existence of the claim in a comprehensible and plausible manner.
+If the insolvency administrator is only given several invoices, he may not simply pick out the relevant invoices.
+Rather, it is the creditor’s task to present the claim’s existence in a comprehensible and plausible manner.

 Insolvency Lawyer in Germany

-At Schlun & Elseven Attorneys, we are experienced legal professionals in the field of insolvency law.
-From our offices in Cologne, Aachen and Düsseldorf we have worked with many clients over the past few years.
+At Schlun & Elseven Rechtsanwälte, we are experienced legal professionals in the field of insolvency law.
+We have worked with many clients from our offices in Cologne, Aachen and Düsseldorf over the past few years.
 We also offer our services from distance through telephone, email and video conferencing.
-Our attorneys can provide you with the information you need when it comes to German insolvency law in English as well as German to ensure that we do not get lost in translation.
-If you have any further questions about insolvency proceedings and filing claims make sure to contact us.
+Our attorneys can provide you with the information you need when it comes to German insolvency law in English and German to ensure that we do not get lost in translation.
+If you have any further questions about insolvency proceedings and filing claims, make sure to contact us.
 We are looking forward to working with you.